tMDS-16 - Temperature meter with Modbus interface

 Press Duration LED Feedback Action Triggered

-To activate a function, release the button right after the desired blink pattern.
+To execute a function, release the button immediately after the desired blink pattern appears.

-If held too long (>10s), no action will be taken.
+If the button is held for too long (>10 seconds), no action will be taken.

 ℹ️ For more advanced configuration and diagnostics, use the USB console as described in the next section.